netxms/netxms-doc/admin/appendix.rst

   * - NumberOfUpgradeThreads
     - The number of threads used to perform agent upgrades (i.e. maximum number of parallel upgrades).
     - 10
     - No
+  * - Objects.Nodes.CapabilityExpirationGracePeriod
+    - Grace period (in seconds) for capability expiration after node recovered from unreachable state.
+    - 3600
+    - No
+  * - Objects.Nodes.CapabilityExpirationTime
+    - Time (in seconds) before capability (NetXMS Agent, SNMP, EtherNet/IP, etc) expires if node is not responding for requests via appropriate protocol.
+    - 604800
+    - No
   * - OffileDataRelevanceTime
     - Time period in seconds within which received offline data still relevant for threshold validation